xiaprojects/roastbeef/README.md

 * OTA updates are supported between minor versions
   * Some users have Stratux units mounted in their dash or other challenging locations.

+## microSD capacity requirement

+The goal is for the Stratux image to fit onto a 4GB microSD card.
+This ensures that existing Stratux units can continue to be upgraded to the latest Stratux releases.
+At the moment the image is ~1.4GB in size, easily fitting onto a 4GB card.

+Due to the availabilty of much larger and low cost microSD cards this constraint may be revisited and expanded to 8GB if necessary.

+We recommend using a 8GB or larger microSD card for your stratux system.

 ## Developing

 See [DEVELOPING.md](docs/DEVELOPING.md) for details and information.